rightmark/test-repo/fxtm-task/server/ReadMe.txt

 Though, this is just a working prototype solving the only task (see above).

 Tools used:
-Visual Studio 2015 + GitHub extention (installed from Gallery) The only target platform is Microsoft Windows (x86-64).
+Visual Studio 2015 + GitHub extension (installed from Gallery) The only target platform is Microsoft Windows (x86-64).

 Note on coding style: